ikubaku/pelican-mg/README.md

 A minimal theme for [Pelican](http://blog.getpelican.com/) that uses uikit.
 The theme is suited for a single author blog.
 Feeds are provided via ATOM.

+This theme was developped with accessibility in mind, but may not be perfectly WCAG-compliant.

 Screenshots
 --------------